 Growing up, we didn’t make Christmas sugar cookies every year, but I do remember sometimes sitting around the table with my cousins and decorating cookies.
 We always had fun the years we did.
 It just wasn’t something that we made a tradition, like our Christmas Sandwiches.

-And although it wasn’t something I always did, I wanted to start the tradition with my boys once they were old enough.
-Especially now, since Tyler loves helping in the kitchen so much, it’s a great family time.
-And Ryan is old enough to help decorate and not just eat it all right away, so we made a big batch of cookies this week for friends and neighbors, and of course, for ourselves as well.
+Although it wasn’t something I always did, I wanted to start the tradition with my boys once they were old enough.
+Especially now, since Tyler loves helping in the kitchen so much, it’s great family time.
+And Ryan is old enough to help decorate and not just eat it all right away, so we made a big batch of cookies this week for friends and neighbors.
+And of course, for ourselves as well.

-The recipe comes from another food blog called Num’s the Word, where you can read all about how she tried out six different methods to figure out what worked the best and did blind taste tests with her family.
+The recipe comes from another food blog called Num’s the Word, where you can read all about how she tried out six different methods to figure out what worked the best.
+She did blind taste tests with her family.
 In the end, this recipe won out.
 Anyways, I’ll let you read more about it on her blog, found here: https://numstheword.com/best-rolled-sugar-cookies/

 Cream together your sugar and butter, stirring it on high for about 3 minutes.
 You want it to get nice and fluffy!